jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 4. [RIOT](https://engineering.riotgames.com/news/automated-testing-league-legends)
 5. [CCP/Eve Online](https://community.eveonline.com/news/dev-blogs/eve-probe/)

+Clearly, it's entirely possible to have automated tests running continuously, alongside your typical QA.
+The best thing about it is, you can still ship!
+Even better, you can both ship and iterate more confidently.
 Software testing is not a religion.
 Too much of it and you may not meet your deadline.
-Too little of it and you may not meet many users.
+Too little of it and you may not meet many users, or you may struggle to keep them.

 If you have to ship without testing, in order to get your Apple featuring, or similar, fine.
 Will you test next sprint?
 Will you ensure there are no regressions in functionality or performance?

-Related [Gamasutra
+Related [Gamasutra article](http://www.gamasutra.com/view/feature/130682/automated_tests_and_continuous_.php).
-article](http://www.gamasutra.com/view/feature/130682/automated_tests_and_continuous_.php).

 #### Refactoring